THE JEAN TSCHUMI PRIZE FOR ARCHITECTURAL WRITING & CRITIQUE

 1984 – Julius Posener (RFA)

-1987 – C. Norberg-Schultz (Norway) & A. L. Huxtable (USA) ex-aequo
+1987 – Ex-aequo: C. Norberg-Schultz (Norway) & A. L. Huxtable (USA)

-1990 – Eduard Franz Sekler (Austria) & Eric Kumchew Lye (Malaysia); Mentions: Dennis Sharp (UK) & Claude Parent (France)
+1990 – Eduard Franz Sekler (Austria) & Eric Kumchew Lye (Malaysia); Honourable Mentions: Dennis Sharp (UK) & Claude Parent (France)

 1993 – Eric Kumchew Lye (Malaysia)

-1996 – Peter Cook (UK) & Liangyong Wu (China) Mention: Toshio Nakamura (Japan) COMEX (Mexico)
+1996 – Ex-aequo: Peter Cook (UK) & Liangyong Wu (China); Honourable Mentions: Toshio Nakamura (Japan) & COMEX (Mexico)

-1999 – Juhani Pallasmaa (Finland); Mention: Jennifer Taylor (Australia)
+1999 – Juhani Pallasmaa (Finland); Honourable Mention: Jennifer Taylor (Australia)

 2008 – Ex-aequo: Luca Molinari (Italy) & Escola Sert – COAC (Spain)